Trilateral cooperation on intellectual property and public health

 You can find below information on the activities that the three organizations are undertaking jointly, and material from past activities.
 It is also a gateway to selected capacity building and background material.

-Joint Technical Symposiums on Current Policy Issues back to top
+Joint Technical Symposiums on Current Policy Issues

 - WHO, WIPO, WTO symposium to examine how to foster appropriate use of antibiotics, access and innovation, Geneva, 25 October 2016